Strategic Narratives

 FIGURE 1: Defining “story” and “narrative”

-In this model, a single narrative can contain one or more stories (and if we wanted to expand our scope we could include story worlds, and universes, although they are less relevant for this article).
+In this model, a single narrative can contain one or more stories (and if we wanted to expand our scope we could include story worlds, and universes, although these are less relevant for this article).

 Back to basics